-Steve Jobs doesn't rely on focus groups.
-"Steve Jobs avoids most focus groups like the plague," says tech analyst Rob Enderle.
-"It comes down to the very real fact that most customers don't know what they want in a new product."
-Apple customers should be glad Jobs doesn't do focus groups.
-If he had, they may never have enjoyed iPods, iTunes, the iPhone, the iPad, or Apple Stores.
-He does not need focus groups because he understands his customers really, really well.
-Yes, sometimes better than they know themselves!
+Steve Jobs didn't rely on focus groups.
+"It comes down to the very real fact that most customers don't know what they want in a new product," said tech analyst Rob Enderle.

+Apple customers should be glad Jobs didn't do focus groups.
+If he had, they may never have enjoyed the iPod, iTunes, the iPhone, the iPad or Apple Stores.
+He did not need focus groups because he understood his customers really, really well.
 When Jobs returned to Apple in 1997 after a 12-year absence, Apple faced an uncertain future.
 Jobs closed his presentation that year at Macworld in Boston with an observation that set the tone for Apple's resurgence: "I think you have to think differently to buy an Apple computer.
 I think the people who do buy them do think differently.
 They are the creative spirits in this world.
 They are people who are not out to get a job done; they are out to change the world.
 And they are out to change the world using whatever great tools they can get.
 And we make tools for those kinds of people...A lot of times people think they're crazy, but in that craziness we see genius."

-Sure, "listen" to your customers and ask them for feedback.
+Now, this doesn't mean you shouldn't listen to your customers and ask them for feedback.
 Apple does that all the time.
-But when it comes to breakthrough success at Apple, Jobs and his team are the company's best focus group.
+But Apple's breakthrough success relied most heavily on the innovative ideas of Jobs and his team.
 Asked why Apple doesn't do focus groups, Jobs responded: "We figure out what we want.
-You can't go out and ask people 'what's the next big thing?'
+You can't go out and ask people 'What's the next big thing?'
 There's a great quote by Henry Ford.
-He said, "If I'd have asked my customers what they wanted, they would have told me 'A faster horse.""
+He said, 'If I'd have asked my customers what they wanted, they would have told me 'A faster horse.'"

-How do you see your customers?
-Help them unleash their inner genius, and you'll win over their hearts and minds.
 Nobody cares about your company or product.
-They care about themselves, their dreams, and their goals.
-Help them achieve their aspirations, and you'll win them over the Steve Jobs way.
+They care about themselves, their dreams and their goals.
+Steve Jobs won them over by helping them achieve their aspirations.